nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 Having state in an external component means we can allow everything else to be stateless.

-The database will PURELY be used for state management, so we can use a common source of state for all components, complete with all the necessary features like locking
+The database will primarily be used for state management, so we can use a common source of state for all components, complete with all the necessary features like locking

 The API can easily be stateless because it's just designed to translate API calls into message queue messages essentially, or perform reads on teh database.
 It won't make direct writes to the DB.
 As a result, this can scale out easily.